Porky Pig: Later years

+Porky appears in the movie Space Jam: A New Legacy (2021), voiced by Eric Bauza.
+Here, he collaborates with other Looney Tunes and LeBron James in challenging the "Goon Squad" to a basketball game in the "Warner Bros.
+Serververse".

-Porky appears in the preschool series Bugs Bunny Builders which aired on Cartoon Network's Cartoonito block and HBO Max, where he is once again voiced by Bob Bergen.
+Porky appears in the preschool series Bugs Bunny Builders (2022–present) which aired on Cartoon Network's Cartoonito block and HBO Max, where he is voiced by Bob Bergen, reprising his role from Looney Tunes Cartoons.

+Porky appears in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".
+He is among the Looney Tunes characters guests for the Warner Bros. centennial celebration, voiced once again by Bob Bergen.

+Porky stars alongside Daffy Duck in The Day the Earth Blew Up: A Looney Tunes Movie (2024), voiced by Eric Bauza, reprising the role from Space Jam: A New Legacy.
+Here, he teams up with Daffy and Petunia against an alien mind-control plot the former uncovers.

 "Blooper"

 A short black-and-white cartoon was made in 1938 as part of a Warner Bros. blooper reel.
 It was shown on the Warner Bros.
 50th Anniversary TV show.
 Porky is shown doing some carpentry work, pounding nails, when he smacks his thumb with the hammer.
 Grimacing in pain, he cries, "Oh, son of a bi-bi-, son of a bi-bi-, son of a bi-bi-bi-... gun!"
 He then turns to the viewers and says "Ha-ha-ha!
 You thought I was gonna say 's-s-son of a bitch', didn't ya?"

 This short, so-called "blooper" can also be found on the Looney Tunes Golden Collection: Volume 4 of 2006, under the title Porky Pig Breakdowns of 1939 (with several versions of the clip, making it look like a true "blooper"), and on an Each Dawn I Die DVD box set, also released in 2006.
 Though the "blooper" was made a year before Gone with the Wind famously used the word in the line "Frankly, my dear, I don't give a damn", due to the Motion Picture Production Code the "blooper" was not shown publicly until the aforementioned special, which by that point FCC regulations softened enough for the word "bitch" to be used on television.
 The blooper was also shown as part of a package of other vintage bloopers on Warner Cable pay-per-view in the 80s.
-The blooper was animated by Rod Scribner, widely considered as one of the best Looney Tunes animators of all time.
+The blooper was animated by Rod Scribner.